CUBRID/cubrid-manual/en/sql/query/insert.rst

-:custom-meta-keywords: insert statement, insert set, insert select, on duplicate key update, odku
+:meta-keywords: insert statement, insert set, insert select, on duplicate key update, odku
-:custom-meta-description: You can insert a new record into a table in a database by using the INSERT statement.
+:meta-description: You can insert a new record into a table in a database by using the INSERT statement.
 CUBRID supports INSERT ...
 VALUES, INSERT ...
 SET and INSERT ...
 SELECT statements.

 ******
 INSERT